Will compulsory purchase reforms facilitate housing on brownfield sites?

 Any local authority considering using a CPO to regenerate brownfield sites, or any party affected by a CPO will require specialist legal advice from an early stage.

-For more information on using CPOs for regeneration purposes, or assistance with any queries, please do get in touch with the Planning team.
+For more information on using CPOs for regeneration purposes, or assistance with any queries, please do get in touch with the planning & infrastructure consenting team.

 Article Feedback